lowleveldesign/debug-recipes/guides/windbg.md

 Installing WinDbg
 -----------------

+There are two versions of WinDbg available nowadays.
+The modern one, called WinDbgX or WinDbg Preview, and the old one.
+The modern WinDbg has many interesting features (support for Time-Travel debugging is one of them), so that's the version you probably want to use if you're on a supported system.

 ### WinDbgX (WinDbgNext, formely WinDbg Preview)

 On modern systems download the [appinstaller](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/) file and choose Install in the context menu.
 If you are on Windows Server 2019 and you don't see the Install option in the context menu, there is a big chance you're missing the App Installer package on your system.
 In that case, you may download and run **[this PowerShell script](/assets/other/windbg-install.ps1.txt)** ([created by @Izybkr](https://github.com/microsoftfeedback/WinDbg-Feedback/issues/19#issuecomment-1513926394) with my minor updates to make it work with latest WinDbg releases).